Skyndalex/skyndalex/README.md

 I will not take into account errors reported on Discord.

-I don't have time to be up to date with everything and it will be easier for me to move through the list.
+(I don't have time to keep up with everything and it will be easier for me to move through the list.)